Blog

 Choke Points Defined

-These geographical features are commonly referred to as “choke points” in military strategy.
-These choke points prevent a combatant from bringing its full power to bear, and create vulnerabilities when that combatant is attempting to traverse the chokepoint.
-The 300 Spartans who famously fought at Thermopylae — and used a narrow coastal pass to their advantage against a massively superior foe — are one historical example of a military unit using a chokepoint to great advantage.
+Choke points prevent combatants from bringing their full power to bear, constricting movement towards a target.
+The 300 Spartans who famously fought at Thermopylae, using a narrow coastal pass to their advantage against a massively superior foe, is one historical occurrence of a military unit leveraging a choke point to great advantage.

-Like other military concepts (such as red team/blue team exercises), the idea of choke points has been ported to the world of cybersecurity.
+Like other military concepts, the idea of choke points has been adopted in the world of cybersecurity.
 In the latter case, choke points are the places multiple attack paths traverse through just prior to reaching a critical asset.

 How Focusing on Choke Points Helps Increase Efficiency

-Attackers typically must go through a series of steps to steal assets.
-They will often breach defenses, move laterally, escalate privileges, evade detection, then exfiltrate data.
+Attackers typically must go through a series of steps to reach assets.
+They often breach defenses, leverage a combination of exposures to move laterally, such as overly permissive identities, active directory or infrastructure misconfigurations, user behavior mishaps or unpatched vulnerabilities for example.

-By directing resources to fix issues at specific choke points, it’s possible to quickly reduce overall risk and lower the number of attack paths.
-Attack path management platforms can help organizations see the smallest number of actions that can be taken to have the greatest impact on risk.
+Directing resources to fix issues at specific choke points represents a whole new way of working, enabling teams to quickly reduce overall risk and lower the number of attack paths available to potential attackers.
+Now organizations can understand the fewest number of actions they need to perform, in order to have the greatest impact on risk.

 The Takeaway